open-ce/open-ce/doc/README.branching_strategy.md

     open-ce build env --git_tag_for_env pytorch_18_update envs/opence-env.yaml
     ```

-3. Once integration and testing has been finished, the PRs can be created to
+1. Once integration and testing has been finished, the PRs can be created to
-   merge all the update branches into master.
+   merge all the update branches into default.
 Merge commits would probably be
    best for these to maintain the separate history.